-CTE Standards and Benchmarks National Standards: Council for Agricultural Education 39.0 Discuss animal marketing techniques.
-The student will be able to: 39.01 Collect and interpret market reports and identify market outlets for companion and food-producing animals.
-39.02 Determine market grades of animal and animal products.
-39.03 Examine the impacts of industry promotion campaigns.
-40.0 Apply advanced animal health practices.
-The student will be able to: 40.01 Administer prescribed injections (under supervision).
-40.02 Discuss proper disposal of deceased animals.
-40.03 Determine when euthanasia is appropriate.
-40.04 Discuss AVMA approved methods of euthanasia.
-40.05 Discuss BMPs (Best Management Practices) associated with castration, dehorning, docking, debeaking, and/or another component of livestock management.
-41.0 Perform emergency first aid on animals.
-The student will be able to: 41.01 Evaluate the health status of the animals.
-41.02 Isolate injured animals.
+CTE Standards and Benchmarks National Standards: Council for Agricultural Education 41.0 Discuss animal marketing techniques.
+The student will be able to: 41.01 Collect and interpret market reports and identify market outlets for companion and food-producing animals.
+41.02 Determine market grades of animal and animal products.
+41.03 Examine the impacts of industry promotion campaigns.
+42.0 Apply advanced animal health practices.
+The student will be able to: 42.01 Administer prescribed injections (under supervision).
+42.02 Discuss proper disposal of deceased animals.
+42.03 Determine when euthanasia is appropriate.
+42.04 Discuss AVMA approved methods of euthanasia.
+42.05 Discuss BMPs (Best Management Practices) associated with castration, dehorning, docking, debeaking, and/or another component of livestock management.
+43.0 Maintain and analyze records.
+The student will be able to: 43.01 Maintain and analyze animal records.
+43.02 Maintain and analyze basic business records (inventory, depreciation, receipts, and expenses) using computer applications.

-CTE S Standards and Benchmarks National Standards: Council for Agricultural Education 41.03 Demonstrate how to properly cleanse wounds and apply antiseptic.
-41.04 Immobilize fractured limbs.
-41.05 Identify and stop external bleeding.
-41.06 Know when to seek additional medical attention for animals.
-42.0 Implement procedures to ensure that animal products are safe.
-The student will be able to: 42.01 Research and summarize animal production practices that may pose health risks.
-AS.02.02.02.a 42.02 Analyze consumer concerns with animal production practices relative to human health.
-AS.02.02.02.b 42.03 Research and evaluate programs to assure the safety of animal products for consumption.
-AS.02.02.02.c 42.04 Identify and describe animal tracking systems used in animal systems (e.g., livestock, companion animal, exotics, etc.).
-AS.02.02.03.a 42.05 Analyze and summarize the impact of animal trace-back capabilities on producers and consumers.
-AS.02.02.03.b 42.06 Evaluate the effectiveness of animal and/or premise identification programs for a given species.
-AS.02.02.03.c 43.0 Identify, select, and breed food-producing animals.
-The student will be able to: 43.01 Appraise animal conformation and desirable characteristics and breeds.
-43.02 Justify offspring that should be culled.
-43.03 Identify signs of parturition.
-43.04 Identify common disorders of parturition.
-43.05 Prepare animals and facilities for parturition.
-43.06 Assist in the delivery of newborn animals.
-44.0 Analyze county, state and federal agencies that support the animal industry.
-The student will be able to: 44.01 Identify the agencies that support the animal industry.
-44.02 Research the technical assistance, disaster relief, grants and other programs available.
+CTE S Standards and Benchmarks National Standards: Council for Agricultural Education 43.03 Prepare and maintain Supervised Agricultural Experience (SAE) records.
+44.0 Perform emergency first aid on animals.
+The student will be able to: 44.01 Evaluate the health status of the animals.
+44.02 Isolate injured animals.
+44.03 Demonstrate how to properly cleanse wounds and apply antiseptic.
+44.04 Immobilize fractured limbs.
+44.05 Identify and stop external bleeding.
+44.06 Know when to seek additional medical attention for animals.
+45.0 Implement procedures to ensure that animal products are safe.
+The student will be able to: 45.01 Research and summarize animal production practices that may pose health risks.
+AS.02.02.02.a 45.02 Analyze consumer concerns with animal production practices relative to human health.
+AS.02.02.02.b 45.03 Research and evaluate programs to assure the safety of animal products for consumption.
+AS.02.02.02.c 45.04 Identify and describe animal tracking systems used in animal systems (e.g., livestock, companion animal, exotics, etc.).
+AS.02.02.03.a 45.05 Analyze and summarize the impact of animal trace-back capabilities on producers and consumers.
+AS.02.02.03.b 45.06 Evaluate the effectiveness of animal and/or premise identification programs for a given species.
+AS.02.02.03.c 46.0 Identify, select, and breed food-producing animals.
+The student will be able to: 46.01 Appraise animal conformation and desirable characteristics and breeds.
+46.02 Justify reasons for culling offspring.
+46.03 Identify signs of parturition.
+46.04 Identify common disorders of parturition.
+46.05 Prepare animals and facilities for parturition.

+CTE Standards and Benchmarks National Standards: Council for Agricultural Education 46.06 Assist in the delivery of newborn animals.
+47.0 Analyze county, state and federal agencies that support the animal industry.
+The student will be able to: 47.01 Identify agencies that support the animal industry.
+47.02 Research technical assistance, disaster relief, grants and other available programs.
+47.03 Inquire about career opportunities within these agencies.